-Walks for all levels in the Trossachs
+Trossachs walks for all levels

-The Lodge; various lengths
+The Lodge: various lengths

 Less than 15 minutes from Lochend, The Lodge is the Forestry Commission’s excellent visitor centre in the spruce forests above Aberfoyle.
 The Lodge has a great cafe, lovely giftshop, webcams over local osprey nests, a GoApe high-ropes obstacle course, and a network of waymarked trails that could keep you happily busy for your entire week at the chalets.
 Easiest of the lot is a half-hour loop down to the impressive Little Fawn waterfall via a perfect Pooh Sticks bridge, interactive dam attraction and Red Squirrel hide.

-Fairy Knowe/Doon Hill; 60 minutes up and down
+Fairy Knowe/Doon Hill: 60 minutes up and down

 A great walk for kids, partly because it’s short and sweet up through a lovely oak and coppiced wood above Aberfoyle, but also because it has a touch of magic at the summit, where people come from many a mile to tie clouties (rags) to the Scots Pine branches in the hope that as the cloutie rots, so their illness or misfortune vanishes too.
 The walk can also be done as a 90-minute loop from Aberfoyle.

-Lochan Spling; 90 minutes loop
+Lochan Spling: 90 minute loop

-Another tot-sized stroll on Forestry tracks about two miles west of Aberfoyle.
+Another tot-sized stroll on forestry tracks about two miles west of Aberfoyle.
 Parents love it because it’s beautiful, crossing the upper reaches of the Forth then looping back through pine forest round a glassy, haunting lochan with views north to Ben Venue.
-Kids love it because it’s flat and has fun osprey, pike, squirrel sculptures along the way by local artist and good mate, Rob Mulholland (his brilliant mirror men hide among the trees round the forest trail at The Lodge.
+Kids love it because it’s flat and has fun osprey, pike, squirrel sculptures along the way by local artist and good mate, Rob Mulholland (his brilliant mirror men hide among the trees round the forest trail at The Lodge).

 West Highland Way; 90 minutes